koehlersimon/osp/README.md

-# OSP (Open Social Project)
+# OSP (Open Social Project) based on TYPO3 CMS

-The alternative Social Media Platform based on TYPO3
+The alternative Social Media application based on TYPO3, Extbase, Fluid and Bootstrap 5.
+All you need to run your own OSP is a web server that supports the TYPO3 CMS from version 10.4 or higher.

 ## What is OSP?